jackshiels/bananai/README.md

 Figure 16: install library

 The final two category Edge Impulse model can be cloned from [here](https://studio.edgeimpulse.com/public/215222/latest).

-The two category model with all training attempts can be found [here](https://studio.edgeimpulse.com/public/196857/latest).

-The three category model with all training attempts can be found [here](https://studio.edgeimpulse.com/public/209765/latest).

 # Findings and conclusion
 ## Reflections and future work